-DRIVING/PARKING VIOLATIONS - Students who drive to school are expected to exhibit safe driving habits at all times.
+DRIVINC/PARKING VIOLATIONS - Students who drive to school are expected to exhibit safe driving habits at all times.
 Speeding or reckless driving on school property will not be tolerated.
 All posted signs and traffic patterns must be obeyed.
-Students driving inappropriately, recklessly, or unsafely are subject to detention, Friday School, and loss of driving privilege.
+Students driving inappropriately, recklessly, or unsafely are subject to detention, Wednesday School, and loss of driving privilege.
 Students are responsible for the contents of their vehicle at all times.

 PENALTIES FOR DRIVING VIOLATIONS - Violation of the driving/parking regulations will range from a loss of driving privileges to out of school suspension.
 Severe violations of driving regulations could result in loss of driving privileges for the entire year on the first offense, additional disciplinary action by school authorities, and/or possible referral to law enforcement.
-When driving privileges are suspended, students are required to surrender their parking permit to the school administration.
+When driving privileges are suspended, students are required to remove their parking permit from the vehicle.